Jaytak/JayTAKDupePlugin/README.md

 # JayTAK Dupe Plugin

 Simple plugin to dupe items.<br>
-I needed a plugin for my own server to dupe items as an admin tool, so i wrote one and decided to put it on GitHub.
+I needed a plugin for my own server to dupe items as an admin tool, so I wrote one and decided to put it on GitHub.

 >[!NOTE]
-> As a full time student, i am unable to provide support for this plugin.
-I am only sharing this to GitHub incase someone else out there finds it useful.<br>
+> As a full-time student, I cannot provide support for this plugin.
+I am only sharing this to GitHub in case someone else out there finds it useful.<br>
->Feel free to submit bugs and feature requests, but there is zero guarntee i ever get around to fixing/implementing them.
+>Feel free to submit bugs and feature requests, but there is no guarantee I ever get around to fixing/implementing them.

 #### Commands
 `/jd /dupe /jdupe`